moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

 The boilerplate supports an unstyled error page that is able to distinguish between `Page Not Found` and `Internal Error` (both server and client errors).
 It contains appropriate copy for each case, and a link to `/`.

-You should update `<ErrorPage />` to fit your project's image.
+You should update `<Error />` to fit your project's image.
 To do so, you will need to update the following files:

 ```
 www
 ├── pages
 │   ├── error
-│   │   ├── ErrorPage.js
+│   │   ├── Error.js
-│   │   ├── ErrorPage.module.css
+│   │   ├── Error.module.css
-│   │   ├── ErrorPage.test.js
+│   │   ├── Error.test.js
 │   │   └── ...
 ```